Conversations with Death

 For the Living

 - Everyone processes differently and in their own time.
-Some need to wipe clean their eyes, clear away all the objects that hold memories, go out into the world.
-Others need to weep, curl up in a cave, build a shrine.
+Some need to wipe clean their eyes, clear away all the objects that hold memories, and go out into the world.
+Others need to weep, curl up in a cave, and build a shrine.
 Yes to all of these ways of grieving.

 - If you find yourself trying to re-enter the world and weeping in public, go ahead.
 Tears are truthful.
 Why would we apologize for crying in this hard world?